BusyByte/twitter-statistics/README.md

 ##Running
 Having added the file above, you can see the application "in action", by run ``sbt run`` in an ANSI terminal.

+##Citation
+This project was created based on the Typesafe Activator "Akka IO with Spray Client" Template (https://github.com/eigengo/activator-spray-twitter)